 So while loneliness is spreading, the tech boom has enabled young professionals to embrace a life of digital nomadism.
 Co-living understands these two trends, and spaces include a co-working space on the premises.

-Outsite is such a platform, with its global network of co-living spaces designed for digital nomads.
+Outsite is another such a platform, with its global network of co-living spaces designed for digital nomads.
 With 18 locations worldwide, including Lisbon, Bali, and Santa Teresa, it’s set up to serve those who are looking for a workcation type experience.

 Which co-living space is right for you?